 Part 1: Selectively Exporting WhatsApp Chats to Excel

-You can watch the video first to have a quick view of the method below:
+You can watch the video first to have a quick guide about export whatsapp chat to excel:

 Due to the clean user-interface, navigating around the software is easy.
 Furthermore, the program does most of the work automatically, with you only having to complete the most basic tasks.
 Once you have downloaded and installed the iTransor program from our website, you will need to create a backup.
 This can be done by: